 Features for rebreather divers

 One of the things I loved about the X1 was the option to configure multiple bailout plans (most dive computers offer just one bailout plan).
 The TDC-3 continues that tradition and allows me to setup different bailout strategies.
 A fast bailout plan with minimal deco for an emergency where I must surface urgently, and also a more conservative bailout plan with increased safety and longer deco.
-If I need to bailout, I can use either plan depending on the circumstances.
+If I must bailout, I can use either plan depending on the circumstances.

 From an instructor’s perspective

 I have loaned the TDC-3 to students at all levels (Open Water to Tec 50) to see how they react to it.
-Other than the unit sliding around on thin wrists (mostly kids and petite ladies), everyone has been quite happy with it.
+Other than the unit sliding around on thin wrists (mostly kids and petite ladies), everyone has been happy with it.

 One feature which I use frequently as a teaching aid is the real-time dive simulator.
 You can take the TDC-3 for a dive, sitting right there in the classroom.
 I use this to show my students how their NDL decreases with depth/time, how Nitrox affects NDL and so on.
 Similarly, my technical students can practice gas switches, lost gas scenarios and bailouts – and instantly see the effects of their choices on their TTS (time to surface).

 This enables me to evaluate their ascent/descent rates, gas switches, deco stop discipline etc and discuss it with them the next morning – complete with printed dive profiles!
-It really saves a lot of time and hassle.
-I also like the fact that the units can stay with the students so that their tissue data remains valid throughout the course.
+It saves a lot of time and hassle.
+I also like the fact that the units stay with the students so their tissue data remains valid throughout the course.

 Room for improvement